 Seychelle Dunn-Corbin, D.M.A. is a Boston-based saxophonist known for her dedication and advocacy of works by BIPOC and womxn composers.
 A first-generation college graduate, Seychelle has studied at Morgan State University, Longy School of Music of Bard College, and Boston University, recently completing a Doctorate of Musical Arts degree in Saxophone Performance.
 Currently, Seychelle is a standing member of NorthStar Duo, Area 9 Saxophone Quartet, and Megalopolis Saxophone Orchestra and adjunct faculty at Bunker Hill Community College and Salem State University.
 She is highly involved in serving the surrounding South Shore community and was elected as the Treasurer of the Omega Eta Zeta chapter of Zeta Phi Beta Sorority, Inc. and recently appointed as the Undergraduate Coordinator of the Commonwealth of Massachusetts, and continues to serve as Atlantic Region Reclamation Co-Coordinator.

-Julie Leven, Founder and former Artistic Director of Shelter Music Boston, created Shelter Music Boston in 2010 as a social service organization able to deliver an immediate positive impact with classical music performances in environments of great need.
+Julie Leven, Founder and Executive and Artistic Director Emeritus of Shelter Music Boston, created Shelter Music Boston in 2010 as a social service organization able to deliver an immediate positive impact with classical music performances in environments of great need.
 Julie has been named a Boston Neighborhood Fellow, the first-ever Social Innovation Forum Classical Music Innovator, is a graduate of the BU School of Management Institute for Nonprofit Management and Leadership, Oberlin College, and Oberlin Conservatory.
 She has performed as a violinist at globally renowned concert halls, such as Symphony Hall in Boston, Royal Albert Hall in London, Sibelius Hall in Helsinki, the Jerusalem Theater, and Suntory Hall in Tokyo, as well as on over 35 commercial recordings.
 She is a member of the Handel + Haydn Society Orchestra and the Boston Pops Esplanade Orchestra.
-When not playing concerts or dreaming up new projects for SMB, she is passionate about organic farming and an avid Argentine tango dancer.
+When not playing concerts or dreaming up SMB projects, she is passionate about organic farming and an avid Argentine tango dancer.